everpress-co/local-google-fonts/README.md

 ### The Divi theme still loads a Google font?

-The Divi theme has a custom implementation of Google Fonts.
-To use LGF with Divi disable _Improve Google Fonts Loading_ on the Performance Settings page of Divi.
+The DIVI theme has a custom implementation of Google Fonts.
+To use LGF with DIVI disable _Improve Google Fonts Loading_ on the Performance Settings page of DIVI.

 ### Why only the woff2 font format is loaded?